Post updated in November 2022

 What will I learn?

-For a list of learning outcomes please read our scoping document here.
+For a list of learning outcomes relating to the NBAU 2021 programme which saw the building of Nest House in Hereford, please read our scoping document here.

 Will I get paid/ Is there an allowance?

 We’re working hard to secure sponsorship for each student so that there is no cost to you.
-However, securing funding to pay for students’ time has not been possible.
-We understand that this will prevent many students from being able to participate.
+However, securing funding to pay for students’ time has not, so far, been possible.
+We understand that this will prevent many students from being able to participate and is something we will continue trying to address.

-We have been running live-build projects for around 10 years and have found that, in order to make the educational offering truly outcome-focused, we need to set aside a lot of time and overhead expense.
-We are running 8 different themed workshops over the programme to deliver specific climate emergency design skills that are missing from most educational institutions and are bringing in a number of specialists to lead these workshops.
-We are being open book with the costing for the avoidance of any doubt.
+We have been running live-build projects for around 12 years and have found that, in order to make the educational offering truly outcome-focused, we need to set aside a lot of time and overhead expense.
+We will always be open book with costs to help build trust between all participants and collaborators.

 Is the programme accredited?